zoho/zcrm-php-sdk/README.md

 Class Hierarchy
 ---------------
-All Zoho CRM entities are modelled as classes having properties and functions applicable to that particular entity.
+All Zoho CRM entities are modelled as classes having members and methods applicable to that particular entity.

 ZCRMRestClient  is the base class of the SDK.
-ZCRMRestClient has functions to get instances of various other Zoho CRM entities.
+    This class has, methods to get instances of various other Zoho CRM entities.

-The class relations and hierarchy of the library follows the entity hierarchy inside Zoho CRM.
+The class relations and hierarchy of the SDK follows the entity hierarchy inside Zoho CRM.

+Each class entity has functions to fetch its own properties and to fetch data of its immediate child entities through an API call.
+    For example, a Zoho CRM module  (ZCRMModule)  object will have member functions to get a module’s properties like display name, module Id, etc, and will also have functions to fetch all its child objects (like ZCRMLayout).

 The class hierarchy of various Zoho CRM entities are given below:

  - ZCRMRestClient
    - ZCRMOrganization